Expat Exchange

 When we asked people about industries and career opportunities in Saipan, they reponded:

 "Yes, you may be able to find a job in Saipan depending on your qualifications and experience.
 Saipan has a wide variety of job opportunities ranging from hospitality jobs to government positions.
 Additionally, there are various non-governmental organizations and private sector businesses that employ foreign workers on the island.
-It is important to research local labor laws and regulations before applying for any jobs in Saipan," said one expat who made the move to Saipan.
+It is important to research local labor laws and regulations before applying for any jobs in Saipan," commented one expat who made the move to Saipan.

 What is life like in Saipan?